-2.711 Communications with Employees
+2.7 Communications with Employees

-The Union shall be allowed by a County department, in which it represents employees, use of available bulletin board space (17" by 14") for communications having to do with official organization business, such as times and places of meetings provided such use does not interfere with the needs of the department.
-The
+The Union shall be allowed by a County department, in which it represents employees, use of available bulletin board space (17" by 14") for communications having to do with official organization business.
+The department involved and/or Human Resources will investigate problems that the Union identifies with respect to use of these bulletin boards.